How to Use UTM Parameters to Track Email Clicks (with Examples)

 The utm_source parameter indicates that the email was sent from Autopilot, and that it was sent to blog subscribers.
 Using one or both of these data points is consistent with how traffic from other sources shows up in your reports.

 The utm_medium parameter simply indicates email as the channel.
-This is just how email traffic is already indicated in GA’s channel groupings by default.
+This is just how email traffic is already indicated in GA’s Default Channel Group.

 The utm_term parameter indicates the subject line used in the email, enticing the recipients to learn about personalization with us.
 This allows you to analyze how your subject line affects open rates and other metrics.